 - generally high academic expectations.

-The French don’t necessarily expect children to have ‘fun’ at school.
-Sports and creative activities are encouraged but generally organised by community or private associations, not by the schools.
+The French don’t necessarily expect children to have fun at school.
+Sports and creative activities are encouraged but generally organized by community or private associations, not by the schools.

 French schooling is free and mandatory from ages six to 16, although the majority of French children start earlier.
-Another two years of study are required if a student is to sit the baccalauréat exam, which they must pass to enter university.
+Another two years of study are necessary if a student is to sit the baccalauréat exam.
+Students must pass this to enter university.
 Class sizes tend to be large, with one teacher for some 30 or more students.

 Education reforms in France